FLATANDRE/blog_rubyonrails/README.md

 In file app/config/custom_config.rb there are custom enviroment config that corresponds to deployment enviroments.
 <br>
 This blog application depends on Lorem Ipsum API ([Project](https://github.com/FLATANDRE/ipsumloremgenerator_api))

+## Tips

+# Tip 1
+After a change in one asset you must run `rails assets:precompile` for Rails regenerate assets like js scripts.